 Take 3 minutes and close your eyes imagining a place that you love or wish you could see.
 Focus on the smells, the sounds and sensations.
 When we visualize something, our brains respond the same way as if we were actually there.
 Just 3 minutes of a mental vacation can put your brain into “relax” mode.

 Be Creative!
 Creativity can increase focus and sense of calm.
 Pick a craft or project to do as a family.
 Make a springtime collage of all things spring: images from magazines, words, drawings, items you find outside, etc. Taking the time to engage your brain creatively will give your brain a boost!

 Exercise Your Brain: Exercising your brain is as important as exercising your body!
 So how do you do this?
 Do a crossword puzzle or a word search.
 Anything that gets your brain thinking and being strategic will do!
 Play a game of chess, make some origami art or even playing hide and seek!
 These activities may not feel like work, but they are doing great things for your brain!!

 And, as always, remember that there are many people who are struggling.
-Stay kind, be a good listener and talk to someone if you are needing support!
+Stay kind, be a good listener and talk to someone if you need support!